chainflip-io/chainflip-backend/state-chain/pallets/cf-staking/README.md

 Some future improvements:

-- Address all TODO and QUESTION items mentioned in the code.
-- Address the abovementioned assumptions where appropriate.
 - Add Ethereum crypto primitives for signature verification.
 - Pre-encode the claim data according to the required eth encoding and store the encoded claim for easier signature verification (the claim sig is made over an ethereum-compatible encoding of the parameters)
 - Store pending claims in a hash lookup so the signer doesn't have to re-submit all the params through the `post_claim_signature` extrinsic.